 Ex Officio Members - the following are designated as members without vote:

-- Representative from Legal Affairs/Institutional Compliance
+- Representative from Legal Affairs

-- Executive Vice President for Research
+- Executive Vice President and Chief Academic Officer

 * Required members by the NIH Guidelines for Research Involving Recombinant DNA Molecules

 The current list of IBC members can be found online at: https://www.uth.edu/safety/biological-safety/institutional-biosafety-committee.htm